2. Plug the pump openings with suitable plugs.

 9. Bleed the power steering system.

-10. Make a test drive for about 20 km to warm up the fluid in the system.
-Park the vehicle on a level, level surface.
+10. Make a test drive of about 20 km to warm up the fluid in the system.
+Place the car on a flat horizontal surface.

-11. Verify that the following conditions are met:
+11. Make sure that the following conditions are met:

-- the car adequately responds to the movement of the steering wheel;
+- the car responds adequately to steering wheel movements;

-- a constant liquid level is maintained in the pump reservoir;
+- a constant liquid level is maintained in the pump tank;

-- the liquid does not foam and does not change color.
+- the liquid does not foam or change color.